What we do

 Finding Latest Ontario Butterfly Observations

-eButterfly.ca This is a site for entering butterfly records for Ontario and the rest of Canada.
-Records from this site are provided to the TEA for use in our seasonal summaries, Ontario Lepidoptera.
+eButterfly.
+This is a site for entering butterfly records for Ontario, the rest of Canada, and the US.
+Records from this site are provided to the TEA for use in our seasonal summarinies, Ontario Lepidoptera.

 Life Stages of Ontario Butterflies by TEA president Glenn Richardson.
 Click on "View Animations" to see butterflies emerging from chrysalids and caterpillars turning into chrysalids.